miketauro/Classifying-Medical-vs-Alternative-Medical-Research-Papers-Using-Machine-Learning/README.md

-# Classifying Medical vs Alternative Medical Research Papers Using Machine Learning.ipynb
+# Classifying Medical vs Alternative Medical Research Papers Using Machine Learning

 In the age of social media, discriminating between facts, fiction and 'fake-news' has become increasingly difficult.
 Concerningly, misinformation regarding what constitutes sound medical advice has been proliferating through social media.
 In this project, I attempted to utilize machine learning to determine whether on a